 - When soap and water is not available, cleanse hands with alcohol-based hand sanitizer (at least 60% alcohol content).

 - Avoid head-to-head contact with patients to prevent transmission of head lice.
-Providers should secure their hair in the same manner as the clinical setting.
+Clinicians should secure their hair in the same manner as the clinical setting.

 - Avoid transporting heavily body-lice infested clothing, jackets or bedding (consider discarding these items).
 If the patient cannot part with any items, they can be secured inside of a plastic bag until they can be laundered with hot water and dried on high heat.